Governor Wolf Announces 13 Municipalities Will Receive Red Light Enforcement Funds to Improve Traffic Safety

 Bucks County:

-- Bristol Township – $199,315 for replacement of all existing signal equipment at New Falls Road and Woodbine Road, Edgely Road and Emily Road.
+- Bristol Township – $199,315 for replacement of all existing signal equipment at New Falls Road and Woodbourne Road, Edgely Road and Emilie Road.

 Columbia County:

-- Town of Bloomsburg – $359,231 to retime the nine existing signals within the town, modernize the existing Main Street signal system, and establish remote connectivity that can be accessed by the regional Traffic Management Center (TMC).
+- Town of Bloomsburg – $359,231 to retime the nine existing signals within the Town, Modernize the existing Main Street signal system, and establish remote connectivity that can be accessed by the Traffic Management Center (TMC).

 Montgomery County: